 The experiment has two shooters standing side-by-side, one drawing and shooting a target 3 meters down range.
-The shooter drawing from the holster (good guy) starts with his hand on the pistol grip, draws his pistol when he chooses, and fires one shot at a standard IDPA target.
-The other shooter (bad guy) starts with his pistol aimed at the head of an IDPA target (also 3 meters away); reacting and firing when he sees (using peripheral vision) the good guy draw his pistol.
+The shooter drawing from the holster (good guy) starts with his hand on the pistol grip, draws his pistol when he chooses, and fires one shot at the silhouette.
+The other shooter (bad guy) starts with his pistol aimed at the head of a silhouette target (also 3 meters away); reacting and firing when he sees (using peripheral vision) the good guy draw his pistol.
 In 98 out of 100 trials, the bad guy with his pistol aimed at the head of his target fired and hit first.
+Only once did both shooters fires simultaneously and only one time did the good guy fire first.

-We used a video camera at 60 frames per second to record and time the movements.
-We measured the draw time starting with the first frame that shows upward movement of the pistol from the holster and ending with the first frame showing that the good guy has fired.
-We measured the bad guy’s shot as the first frame indicating the bad guy was firing his pistol (i.e. the striker had gone forward, bullet had departed the barrel, pistol was unlocking, etc.).
+We used a video camera at 60 frames per second to time the movements.
+We measured the draw time starting with the first frame indicating upward movement of the pistol from the good guy’s holster and ending with the first frame indicating that the shooter has fired.
+We measure the bad guy’s shot as the first frame indicating the bad guy is firing his pistol (e.g. bullet has departed the barrel, pistol is unlocking, etc.).

-Some numbers: The average draw time for all shooters was .372 seconds.
+Some numbers: The average draw time for all shooters starting with their hand on the pistol was .372 seconds.
 The fastest draw time recorded was .300 seconds while the slowest draw time recorded was .479 seconds--all draws in less than half a second.
 The advanced shooter recorded the fastest draw time while the basically untrained shooter recorded the slowest.
 The average reaction time for all bad guy shots was .279 seconds; the fastest reaction time we recorded was .133 seconds, the slowest reaction time was .383 seconds.
 The intermediate shooter recorded the fastest reaction time while the basically untrained shooter had the slowest.